Issues Mobilization Grants

-Once the application is finalized, the State and Local Issues Mobilization Support Committee will review your request during one of their scheduled meetings.
-The Committee meetings are held at NAR’s annual and mid-year conferences and via teleconference throughout the year.
-You will be asked to make a formal presentation and be available to answer questions from the Committee during the meeting.
+Once an Application is finalized, the Committee will review it during one of their scheduled meetings.
+Monthly Committee meetings are held in-person during the two annual NAR governance meetings and the REALTOR® Party Training conference, and otherwise via teleconference.
+Applicants must make a presentation and be available to answer questions from the Committee during the meeting.

-Additional information is applicable to requests of $10,000 and less or for requests of $100,000 or more:
+Additional information is applicable to requests of $25,000 or less and to requests of $100,000 or greater:

-These applications will be reviewed, as they are submitted, by the Committee’s Advisory Group (Committee Chair, Vice Chair, Past Chair, a regional representative and a Realtor® association staff representative).
-These applications do not need to be reviewed by the full Committee at a meeting.
+These Applications will be reviewed, as they are submitted, by the Committee’s Advisory Group (Committee Chair, Vice Chair, Past Chair, a regional representative, and a REALTOR® association staff representative).
+These Applications do not need to be reviewed by the full Committee at a meeting.

-Applications $100,000 and Over
+Applications $100,000 or Greater

 Committee Actions & Notification of Decisions

-1. Approve the request in full.
+- Approve the request in full.

-2. Grant a portion of the funding request.
+- Grant a portion of the funding request.

-3. Approve all or a portion of the funding request provided special conditions are met.
+- Approve all or a portion of the funding request provided special conditions are met.

-4. Postpone a decision until the Committee receives and evaluates additional information.
+- Postpone a decision until the Committee receives and evaluates additional information.

-5. Deny the request.
+- Deny the request.

-In making a decision, the Committee considers the following criteria:
+In making a decision, the Committee considers the following Criteria:

-- Importance of public policy issue
+- Importance of the public policy issue

 - REALTOR® involvement in the public policy issue

-- Winnability on public policy issue
+- Winnability of the public policy issue